maetl

 The War of Perception

-In lieu of having the time or mental obduracy to eloquently express this stream of thoughts in essay or article form, I'll just jot down a summary of related themes.
-Hopefully this should explain well enough why I am feeling increasingly disturbed about net neutrality and continuing freedom of speech and information.
+The internet is threatened.
+These notes are a summary of related themes that hopefully explain well enough why I am feeling increasingly disturbed about net neutrality and continuing freedom of speech and information.

 Firstly, let's talk about Lori Drew: